flizhou/age_effects_on_COVID-19/doc/report.md

-response index, the stringency index from the [Oxford Covid-19 Government Response Tracker data](https://raw.githubusercontent.com/OxCGRT/covid-policy-tracker/master/data/OxCGRT_latest.csv), is subjective and may not reflect how effective the goernment response was.
+response index, the stringency index from the [Oxford Covid-19 Government Response Tracker data](https://raw.githubusercontent.com/OxCGRT/covid-policy-tracker/master/data/OxCGRT_latest.csv), is subjective and may not reflect how effective the government response was.
 Another big limitation that I could not include all possible confounding variables in this analysis and I may have ignored some important confounding variables.
-The best way to analyze the relationship between age and the COVID-19 death rate is by conducting well-designed experiments that control confouding variables.
+The best way to analyze the relationship between age and the COVID-19 death rate is by conducting well-designed experiments that control confounding variables.

 # References